joshiraez/techTest/README.md

 * `gradlew build`
 * `java -jar build/libs/interview-1.0-SNAPSHOT.jar`

+To run tests, cd to project root, then:
+* `gradlew test`

 ## Design decisions

 * I try to avoid as much as possible to load the files in memory (csv files are tipically very heavy)